Can you provide details of the planning process?

 Construction of the GDD wastewater treatment plant and associated orbital sewer, marine outfall and pumping station is estimated to take three years and will begin, at the earliest, in 2022.

 Following a period of testing, the new GDD facility is expected to be operational by 2026 when additional wastewater treatment in the greater Dublin area will be needed.

 Is the GDD project linked to the upgrade works in Ringsend wastewater treatment plant?

-Irish Water has made a separate strategic infrastructure application to An Bord Pleanála to upgrade the Ringsend wastewater treatment plant.
-Together, these projects are needed to provide adequate wastewater treatment in the GDA up to 2050.
+Irish Water is working to upgrade the Ringsend wastewater treatment plant.
+Together, these projects are needed to provide adequate wastewater treatment to serve the greater Dublin area to 2050.
 GDD will provide the additional treatment capacity required from the mid-2020s.

 Will community benefit form part of the GDD project?